 First of all, water supply lines aren’t just found behind each sink.
 In addition, they lead to your water heater and from there to every hot water tap, showerhead, dishwasher, and washing machine in your home.
 Outdoors, you likely also have freshwater lines that lead to an outdoor faucet that you use to water your lawn and garden.

 The Function and Materials of Water Supply Lines

-Water lines sound simple enough: they simply carry freshwater from the source to wherever you need it.
-But the demands on the pipes mean that the material, size, and thickness of each pipe is critical.
+Water lines sound simple enough: they simply carry fresh water from the source to wherever you need it.
+But the demands on the water pipes mean that the material, size, and thickness of each pipe are critical.

 Water Quality and Water Supply Line Performance

 You’d think your water supply pipes would stay clean on the inside since they only ever have clean water running through them.
 However, even drinking water may allow buildup on the insides of the pipes, which can affect their performance.
 For example, hard water can cause limescale buildup, which can reduce pipe diameter and therefore water pressure.

 Another potential contaminant is iron bacteria.
 Iron bacteria can produce a slimy substance that can build up in pipes and fixtures, which reduces their performance.
 Your plumber can help you diagnose and treat this problem.